 - Freshly squeezed black pepper, to taste

-- 2 serrano chilies, deseeded and chopped
+- 2 serrano peppers, deseeded and chopped

 - 1 garlic clove, minced